thanos-io/thanos/docs/components/compact.md

 * If you merge disjoint series in multiple of blocks together, there is currently no easy way to split them back.
 * The `penalty` offline deduplication algorithm has its own limitations.
 Even though it has been battle-tested for quite a long time, very few issues still come up from time to time (such as [breaking rate/irate](https://github.com/thanos-io/thanos/issues/2890)).
 If you'd like to enable this deduplication algorithm, do so at your own risk and back up your data first!

-#### Enabling Vertical Compaction
+#### Vertical Compaction

 **NOTE:** See the ["risks" section](#vertical-compaction-risks) to understand the implications and experimental nature of this feature.

-You can enable vertical compaction using the hidden flag `--compact.enable-vertical-compaction`
+Vertical compaction feature is enabled by default.

 If you want to "virtually" group blocks differently for deduplication use cases, use `--deduplication.replica-label=LABEL` to set one or more labels to be ignored during block loading.

-For example if you have following set of block streams:
+For example if you have the following set of block streams:

 ```
 external_labels: {cluster="eu1", replica="1", receive="true", environment="production"}